Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 While the basic algorithms are conceptually straightforward, practical symbolic model checking demands sophisticated optimizations.
 The difference between verifying a system in seconds versus hours --- or between success and failure --- often lies in these optimizations.
 Modern model checkers incorporate numerous techniques to improve performance and scalability.
+This section covers the most important optimizations used in practice.

 === Early Termination